drpetersonfernandes/SimpleLauncher/home.md

 We do NOT provide ROMs or ISOs.

 ## Where to Find Game Covers Images:
-We do NOT provide cover images.<br>
+We provide Image Pack for some systems.<br>
-You can find cover images on websites such as [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
+If the Image Pack is not provided, you can download cover images on websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).

 ## List of Parameters for Emulators
 We have compiled a list of parameters for each emulator for your convenience.
 Click [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki/parameters) to see the list.